 This following section details exactly how we manage and process the data once we obtain it.
 It can be further broken down into 3 sections:

-iMocha has a standard EU-specific data transfer and processing agreement to ensure compliance with GDPR.
+Under Article 46 of the regulation, data can be transferred outside EU borders, if the processor has appropriate security measures in place, and if the customer (data controller) and iMocha (data processor) have entered into a contract that includes contractual clauses specified by EU. iMocha has a standard EU-specific data transfer and processing agreement to ensure compliance with GDPR.
 Article 49 provides additional basis for such a transfer.
 Transfer of data is allowed where “necessary for the performance of a contract between the data subject and the data controller.”

 GDPR also stipulates that personally identifiable data should not be stored indefinitely. iMocha will provide the flexibility to customers (data controllers) to define how long their candidates’ personal data will be stored and when it will be deleted.